 Vegetable Production in Michigan

-- Michigan harvested vegetable crops on 159,000 acres in 2012 (Census of Agriculture) with a farm gate value of $463 million (ranking seventh nationally).
-Excluding potatoes, all other vegetables account for about 112,000 acres and a farm gate value of $255 million.
+- Michigan harvested vegetable crops on 165,620 acres in 2017 (Census of Agriculture) with a farm gate value of $535 million (ranking sixth nationally).
+Excluding potatoes, all other vegetables account for about 115,000.

-- Michigan ranks in the top four states for the following vegetable crops: Asparagus (fresh and processed), carrots (processed), celery (fresh and processed), cucumbers (fresh and processed), green beans (fresh and processed), pumpkins, radishes, summer and winter squash (fresh and processed), potatoes (processed for chips) tomatoes (processed) and turnips.
+- Michigan ranks in the top four states for the following vegetable crops: Asparagus (fresh and processed), cabbage (processed), carrots (processed), celery (fresh and processed), cucumbers (fresh and processed), green beans (processed), pumpkins (fresh), radishes (fresh), summer and winter squash (fresh and processed), sweet corn (fresh) potatoes (processed for chips) tomatoes (processed) and turnips.